When it comes to your website, design matters. Great design is no longer optional. It’s expected.

 4. Technically correct

 Ensure all your website images are the correct size, proportion and resolution with no visible jpg compression.
 Save them to the right pixel size for your website.
 This means you will need to know the optimum image sizes for your website.
 Ask your website developer for the correct pixel height and width for all the different images on your site.
-If you are using a WordPress template, the image sizes should be indicated on each of the page template.
+If you are using a WordPress template, the image sizes should be indicated on each of the page templates.

 If the image is really detailed, seriously consider whether it will work on your website.
 Images that are a little more sparse, with less detail, tend to work better online, so you might need to crop.